 Pacific League News

-[Orix Buffaloes] Yoshihisa Hirano is ready to renew his contract, saying, "I want to approach this with the feeling that it will be my last chance," and signs the second-lower offer in the team's history.
+[Orix Buffaloes] Yoshihisa Hirano signs contract renewal with determination: "I want to approach this with the feeling that this is my last chance" after being offered the second-largest pay cut in the team's history.